|

 But, there was a small imperfection: musical instruments are not allowed to be played during the Seder, only voices and drums.
 Thus the arrangements we were able to come up with on short notice were rather constrained.
 And we tried it a bunch of ways over the years: me on bass line, Dave on lead vocal; me on lead, Dave on harmony; just me solo, burning real quick; me on lead, Dave on bass line, me filling in harmonies in between the lead phrases; etc. If only they could hear the complete arrangement I had in my head all at once!

 So, in 1999 I finally decided to do it (I'm a jazz electric bassist when I get around to it, and can carry a tune, if not the world's greatest singer).
 I went into my friend Jeff Penney's studio one Sunday several weeks before Passover (February 28), and laid down the tracks one by one until the whole thing was there.
-Bass, bass-chords, finger-snap/knee-slap percussion, three background vocal tracks and the lead vocal.
+Bass, bass-chords, finger-snap/chest-slap percussion, three background vocal tracks and the lead vocal.
 Mixed it, burned the CD master, and walked out of there a few hours later with what you hear here.
 A few copies went out to close family and friends in advance, and it got a nice reception, so I figured I'd put it out here on the Net to see if anyone else liked it.
 You can download the MP3 here, just click the cover image above.
 (Note: If you want to make any commercial or derivative use of this, you need to get my permission first.
 You can look me up at BMI as publisher Krimbo Music.)

 I imagine some very strict fundamentalists might be rubbed the wrong way by it, and to them I apologize for any offense, but I also point out that anything that draws attention to the story is probably good for the religion, as long as it is not malicious, and I can assure you there is no malicious intent here, just good humor in the spirit of a festive celebration.
 (This is The Blues more like Bruce Willis would do it on a bad day than B.B.
 King in his prime...)